 3. Efficiency (lumens/watt)

-To calculate lumen efficiency, you need to take the total lumens produced and divide it by the total watts consumed.
+Here’s how to calculate lumen efficiency.
+Take the total lumens produced and divide it by the total watts consumed.
 In the case of Metal Halide, you also have to include ballast draw.
 If you recorded the total watts consumed of a typical 400W bulb, it is around 455 watts.
 The ballast consumes about 15% more energy over and above the bulb consumption.

 So calculating lumen efficiency for metal halide: 36,000 lumens / 455 watts = 79.12 lumens/watt.